sashwat-mahalingam/Interview-Scheduler/README.md

 * **Both CSV inputs must be in a folder called `inputs`.**

 ## Format of the CSV output:
 `schedule.csv` is the name of the output CSV, created under `outputs`.
-It will contain, **without headers**, the slot timing column followed by the matched candidate (using ID) column.
+It will contain, **without headers**, the slot start and end time columns, followed by the matched candidate (using ID) column.
 Thus, each row is a scheduled interview for one of the `N` candidates.

 ## To execute:
 Simply run the bash script (`final_program.bash`) provided above.